mamonaco1973/aws-mini-ad/README.md

 - **Automated Backups & Snapshots** – Managed AD takes daily automated backups and enables point-in-time recovery; mini-AD requires manual backup configuration.
 - **AWS Service Integration** – Deep integration with AWS services such as WorkSpaces, FSx for Windows, Amazon RDS for SQL Server, and QuickSight is preconfigured in Managed AD; mini-AD may require additional setup or may not support certain integrations.
 - **Group Policy Objects (GPO) Support** – Managed AD provides full, highly compatible GPO support with automatic replication; mini-AD uses Samba 4 GPO support, which may be limited in features, compatibility, and lacks built-in multi-DC replication.
+- **PowerShell Active Directory Cmdlet Support** – Managed AD supports full use of AD PowerShell cmdlets (e.g., New-ADUser, New-ADGroup); mini-AD lacks native AD Web Services, so these cmdlets may not function.
 - **Automatic Patching** – Managed AD automatically applies OS and directory service patches; mini-AD requires you to manually manage updates.
 - **Scaling & Performance Management** – Managed AD can scale domain controllers automatically within AWS limits; mini-AD is fixed to the resources of your chosen EC2 instance type.
 - **Kerberos Trusts with On-Prem AD** – Managed AD supports forest and domain trusts for hybrid integration; mini-AD setup for trusts is manual and more complex.